quantumjim/Quantum-Computation-course-Basel/README.md

 You can start whenever you like.
 The deadline is 13th June.
 To submit, send it to me by email.

+### Take part in the IBM Quantum Challenge

+The IBM Quantum Challenge is an online event running from May 23 to May 27.
+You can find more information (and the event itself) at the [IBM Quantum Challenge website](https://challenges.quantum-computing.ibm.com/spring-2022).
+However, full details will only be made available once the challenge begins.

+If you use this as your final project, submit your working from the challenge.
+Ideally via Jupyter notebooks.

 ### Write an explanation of a topic of your choice